l2beat/l2beat/packages/frontend2/README.md

 # @l2beat/frontend2

-The dynamic Next.js frontend that will be the new face of L2BEAT.
+The dynamic Next.js frontend will be the new face of L2BEAT.

 ## Setup